8 Alternatives to Sauce Labs for Kubernetes Testing Teams

 But if your team runs Kubernetes in production and your testing needs have grown past UI testing on managed browsers, you have probably started feeling the friction.
 Tests run on Sauce Labs' cloud infrastructure, not inside your clusters.
 There is no environment parity with your actual production setup, which means tests that pass in Sauce Labs can behave differently when your application is running inside Kubernetes with real service mesh configurations, network policies, and resource constraints.
 Consumption-based pricing means your testing bill scales with every test run.
 And if you need API testing, load testing, integration testing, or security testing alongside your browser tests, you are either running a second platform or stretching Sauce Labs beyond what it was designed for.

 Sauce Labs was built to test how applications look and behave across browsers and devices.
 It was not built to orchestrate testing across Kubernetes environments.
-Those are fundamentally different problems.
+Those are different problems.

 This post covers eight alternatives for teams whose testing needs have outgrown cloud-hosted browser grids and moved toward infrastructure-native test execution.
 Some are direct Sauce Labs competitors in the browser testing space.
 Others, like Testkube, are a different category entirely: a test orchestration layer that runs inside your Kubernetes clusters and complements (rather than replaces) a browser grid where you still need one.